CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 ![image](https://user-images.githubusercontent.com/59068990/176943208-9a82fdb4-4c79-4393-872e-769a85220924.png)

 There are several programs available for visualizing atomic structures.
-Here are some available options: [VESTA](vesta), [Ovito](vesta), [ASE gui-view](vesta).
+Here are some available options: [VESTA](vesta), [Ovito](vesta), [ASE gui-view](vesta) or python-based [ngl viewer](test).
 However, those programs cannot directly visualize the QE input and output files calculations.
 To visualize the structures, you need to convert the QE input/output files to relevant structure file formats such as CIF, POSCAR (VASP), or XYZ.

 NB: Crystal structure is beyond the scope of this tutorial, however, it is worth mentioning that non-crystalline (i.e. liquid, gaseous, interfacial) systems will use the `ibrav=0` option, in which the 3 x 3 lattice parameters must be specified explicitly.
 For an orthorhombic cell, all the off-diagonal elements would be zero.